heheshang/AuroraPlan/Rust for Rustaceans.md

 type was previously stored in a Pin and is !Unpin, all without any unsafety.
 That potential for unsafety is covered by the invariants of Pin::new_unchecked, which must be upheld to create a Pin of such an !Unpin type in the first place.

-When to Make a Trait Unsafe
+##### When to Make a Trait Unsafe

-Few traits in the wild are unsafe, but those that are all follow the same pattern.
+- Few traits in the wild are unsafe, but those that are all follow the same pattern.
 A trait should be unsafe if safe code that assumes that trait is implemented correctly can exhibit memory unsafety if the trait is not implemented correctly.
-The Send trait is a good example to keep in mind here—safe code can easily spawn a thread and pass a value to that spawned thread, but if Rc were Unsafe Code 153
-Send, that sequence of operations could trivially lead to memory unsafety.
+- The Send trait is a good example to keep in mind here—safe code can easily spawn a thread and pass a value to that spawned thread, but if Rc were Send, that sequence of operations could trivially lead to memory unsafety.
 Consider what would happen if you cloned an Rc<Box> and sent it to another
 thread: the two threads could easily both try to deallocate the Box since they do not correctly synchronize access to the Rc’s reference count.
-The Unpin trait is a good counterexample.
+- The Unpin trait is a good counterexample.
 While it is possible to write unsafe code that triggers memory unsafety if Unpin is implemented incorrectly, no entirely safe code can trigger memory unsafety due to an implementation of Unpin.
 It’s not always easy to determine that a trait can be safe